Learn a new Ukulele chord every day of the year. The chord for January 18th is C6.

 Harmonic Analysis for Scale Selection and Chord Substitution

 Updated: 10 Jun 2021

 Harmonic Analysis is the understanding of the functional sequence of chords.
 It is the process used to analyze the harmonic structure of a progression, song or composition.
 This analysis is then used to make scale selections for improvisation and chord substitution.

-No related songs for Chord a Day, January 18th - C6 at this time.
+Related Assets for Chord a Day, January 18th - C6.